 Until I moved to California, I had never heard of a bioblitz.
-But recently went on an assignment to one being held at Pillar Point along the Peninsula.
+But recently while on assignment I attended one being held at Pillar Point along the Peninsula.
 And it was fun.
 It was cold, drizzling and foggy.
 But it was fun.
-It brought back memories of easter egg hunts and scavenger hunts and really anything to do with finding things that are there, but which are largely hidden.
+It brought back memories of easter egg hunts and scavenger hunts and generally anything to do with finding things that are there, but which are largely hidden.

 Despite the weather, I soldiered on with my notebook (which was soaked) and camera, and was able to snap a few, not very well framed or even technically correct, but hopefully interesting photographs that captured if nothing else, the dampness of the day.